KamilaAzul/FunnyDogsMemoryGame/TESTING.md

 ## Known Bugs

--The are now known bugs.
+- The are now known bugs.

 [Back to top](<#testing>)